Makaveli1O/C-_bookhub/README.md

 - The presentation layer where API endpoints, controllers, mappers, and middleware are located.

+### MVC

+- Model-View-Controller project or different presentation layer for BookHub company.

+###  BusinessLayer.Tests

+- Facade and service layer tests for some entities.

+###  BusinessLayer

+- Layered architecture components to distinguish between DAL and presentation layer.

 ### DataAccessLayer

 - Handles database access, models, and related data operations.